 Foremost will be the reduction of your energy bills.
-We know a Solar PV system can make significant savings to your electricity bill and a pellet boiler or heat pump will save approximately 40% off your old oil bill, not to mention the considerable government financial incentives currently available, but while you’re saving energy with these technologies it’s important not to squander it elsewhere:
+We know a Solar PV system can make significant savings to your electricity bill and a heat pump will save approximately 40% off your old oil bill, not to mention the considerable government financial incentives currently available, but while you’re saving energy with these technologies it’s important not to squander it elsewhere:

 With the introduction of the Economy 7 electricity tariff, many families became accustomed to using their appliances at night to take advantage of cheap electricity.
 If you have solar PV you can now switch to using your appliances during the day and take advantage of FREE electricity:

 If you have solar PV, remember your Export Tariff is paid on half the energy you generate, regardless of how much you use, so you can capitalise on this by using as much as possible:

 A solar thermal system will provide most of your hot water during half the year but there will be times when you need to top up the heat from another source: